 - Don't participate in a lot of outdoors, or adventure, activities

-Lastly, if you don’t take part in outdoor sports or activities, the likelihood of getting into an accident is below average.
-Hence, between your Medishield/Integrated Shield Plan (which covers you in Singapore) and a good travel insurance plan (which covers you overseas), you might not require an additional personal accident plan.
-However, do think twice — many accidents are not a result of our own actions but through the carelessness of others, and we cannot control the actions of those around us.
+Lastly, if you don't take part in outdoor sports or activities, the likelihood of getting into an accident is lower.
+Hence, between your MediShield/Integrated Shield Plan (which covers you in Singapore) and a good travel insurance plan (which covers you overseas), you might not require an additional personal accident plan.

 So after evaluating whether you need a personal accident insurance plan, you’ve decided to go ahead and purchase one.

-The next question you might have is: how much coverage should your personal accident plan have, and what benefits should you looking out for?
+The next question you might have is: how much coverage should your personal accident plan have, and what benefits should you look out for?

-The key is to purchase enough insurance cover that you and your family can continue living the same lifestyle, should accidents or medical emergencies take place.
+The key is to purchase enough insurance coverage that you and your family can continue living the same lifestyle, should accidents or medical emergencies take place.